shuangshun/Hat/README.md

 **English** | [中文](README_zh_cn.md)

-Provides a command `!!hat`, allowing players to wear items on their heads
+Provides a command `!!hat`, allowing players to wear items on their head

 ---